 All files must be tagged with the correct RGB working space profile.
 Untagged files are not accepted.
 Do not convert to CMYK.
 Files tagged with CMYK profiles will be rejected.
 If scanning, output to RGB, not CMYK.
 Converting back to RGB is not the same.
 All commonly used RGB profiles are accepted, including Joseph Holmes’ Dcam working space profiles.
 Adobe RGB or ProPhoto RGB are recommended for very colorful images, to avoid unnecessary color clipping.
 Our printing process is capable of a very wide gamut on some papers, producing some colors outside of Adobe RGB.

 Your files should be in 16 bits/color channel.
-8 bit files will accepted conditionally, if the quality is not too degraded.
+8 bit files are accepted conditionally, if the quality is not too degraded.
 This is especially so for images with smooth gradients (e.g. skies) and some types of monochrome pictures.
 Maintaining 16 bits throughout the digital processing workflow, from raw conversion to final editing is ideal.
-Converting an 8 bit file to 16 bits will not yield the benefits of high bit image quality.
+Converting an 8 bit file to 16 bits will not yield the full benefits of high bit image quality apart from protecting the data from further quantization.
 8 bit files may exhibit visible quantization errors which will then be visible in the high quality prints we make.

 Pixel Dimensions and Resolution